 In Ireland, like in many other countries, mental health continues to be a taboo subject for many, and funding for mental health care is sparse.
-This against the backdrop of rising prevalence of mental illness and increasing rates of mental health difficulties such as non-clinical levels of depression and anxiety.
-Ireland has the 4th highest youth suicide rate in Europe.
+This is set against the backdrop of rising prevalence of mental illness and increasing rates of mental health difficulties such as non-clinical levels of depression and anxiety.
+Ireland has the fourth highest youth suicide rate in Europe.
 Various social campaigns from Irish civil society have worked to spread the message that it is okay and necessary to talk about mental health.
 However, with an acute shortage in mental health treatment services, long waiting lists, and the high cost of private health care and arising inequalities, it simply has not been sufficient for people to speak out about their suffering.
 Without trained individuals to listen and assist individuals with mental health concerns, speaking out could be met with isolation.

 - To enable young people to act in support of others struggling,